yomorun/yomo/example/2-iopipe/README.md

 Then, start the Streaming Function to observe data:

-`yomo run serverless/counter.go -n counter`
+`yomo run -n counter serverless/counter.go`

 after few seconds, build is success, then, start the Source to generate random data and send to Zipper: